ReflectionHLE/ReflectionHLE/README.md

 ===============

 This is a codebase consisting of source ports of Keen Dreams, Catacomb 3-D (The Descent) and The Catacomb Adventure Series.
-The Catacombs ports may also be mentioned under the name of "Reflection Catacomb 3-D" or "Reflection Cat3D".
+Other, but similar, names, like "Reflection Keen Dreams", may also be used to describe specific ports.
 Although it may initially seem non-obvious, the reason these ports are available under a single project is that a lot of common code can be found.
 It may be true that Keen Dreams is a smooth-scrolling 2D platformer game,